-First Installment Wins: The original Yoshi's Island is still much more liked than Yoshi's Story and Yoshi's Island DS, so Yoshi's New Island had been presented like a successor to the original and reviewers all over are expressing disdain towards the new game.
+First Installment Wins: The original Yoshi's Island is still much more liked than Yoshi's Story and Yoshi's Island DS, so Yoshi's New Island had been presented like a successor to the original.

 Game Breaker: Collectible items like those Bullet Watermelons.
 It's very easy to use them to just blast spike pits to pieces, since the seeds can destroy thorns on contact and you get an absolute ton of them from just one melon.

 Bandits can easily be these, as they run away with Baby Mario quickly and can jump onto small platforms through hordes of enemies with no problem.
 God forbid one gets caught behind some death spikes with the baby....